 A North Carolina jury ruled in favor of a software company that sued a competitor for unfair competition and business defamation.
-A product newsletter anchors this business-on-business lawsuit, and it serves as cautionary tale for what not to do when trying to gain market dominance.
+A product newsletter is at the center of this business-on-business lawsuit, and it serves as an “unfair competition” cautionary tale.

 Software Co. v.
 Software Co. – A Tale of Business-on-Business Defamation

-EMove Inc and SMD Software Inc are direct competitors.
-Both companies make software programs used by self-storage/moving businesses.
-Several years ago, EMove did a mailer extolling the virtues of its products.
-In it, EMove mentioned rival SMD and made claims about EMove’s alleged superiority.
+EMove Inc (“Emove”) and SMD Software Inc (“SMD”) are direct competitors.
+Both companies make software for the self-storage/moving industry.
+Several years ago, Emove did a mailer extolling the virtues of its products, and in it mentioned rival SMD.

-Now, it’s not unusual for competitors to call each other out in marketing materials, but there is a line that can’t be crossed.
-Here’s what EMove did wrong:
+Now, it’s not unusual for competitors to use each other in marketing materials, but there is a line that can’t be crossed.
+Here’s what Emove did wrong:

 - Inflated the price of SMD’s products;